HeriYantodotDev/joke-factory-server/src/__docs__/TDD-Process/Production-Preparation/ProductionPreparation.md

 ```

 Using logger is great, however the file will be bigger and bigger if there are many logs, I'm considering to not log it to the file.

+## Fly Io setup

+- First of all remove `.env.staging` from the online repository.
+- Update the `databaseURL` for staging to test whether it's connected.
+- Now let's prepare for the production database, however before that we have to create the app first, then connect it with the database
+-